 It depends on the quality of the submission and the level of risk of the proposed research.
-The fastest it can take is a month, but often the board has questions and clarifications that need to be addressed in subsequent meetings.
+The minimum review period is 4-6 weeks, but often the board has questions and clarifications that need to be addressed in subsequent meetings.

 All investigators on a research project associated with St. Clair College are required to complete the free online TCPS2 training available through the Interagency Advisory Panel on Research Ethics (PRE) website.
 Once all modules have been completed, a TCPS2 CORE certificate of completion will be issued.
 Please save, print and include these certificates with your application submission, as per our checklist.

 A “Request for Change” must be submitted to the Board when any change is being proposed to the cleared research plans.
 This form would apply to changes in recruitment, methodology, timelines, and/or location of the research.

 If an adverse event occurs, please report it to the REB on our “Adverse Event” form within 48 hours of the occurrence.
 The REB email (email@example.com) is managed 12 months of the year.
 If it is an emergency, please follow the necessary emergency protocols in addition to the previously mentioned notification form.